Towards declarative comparabilities: application to functional dependencies: A lattice-based framework to handle comparabilities

-For every attribute $A \in \U$, the first step is to define truth values whenever two elements of $\dom(A)$ are compared.
-The \emph{abstract domain} of $A$, denoted by $\DAV{A}$, is a finite set of truth values(resp.) disjoint from the domain $\dom(A)$, representing comparabilities between every pair of values in $\dom(A)$.
-Moreover, we assume that a partial order $\leq_A$, or simply $\leq$ when no confusion arises, exists over $\DAV{A}$ such that the poset $ \Lt_A = (\DAV{A}, \leq_A)$ is a lattice.
-We say that $\Lt_A$ is the \emph{truth lattice} of $A$.
+Let $\U$ be a relation scheme.
+For every attribute $A \in \U$, the first step is to define abstract values whenever two elements of $\dom(A)$ are compared.
+The \emph{abstract domain} of $A$, denoted by $\DAV{A}$, is a finite set of \emph{abstract values} disjoint from the domain $\dom(A)$, representing comparabilities between every pair of values in $\dom(A)$.
+We assume that a partial order $\leq_A$, or simply $\leq$ when no confusion arises, exists over $\DAV{A}$ such that the poset $ \Lt_A = (\DAV{A}, \leq_A)$ is a lattice.
+We say that $\Lt_A$ is the \emph{abstract lattice} of $A$.
 We put $0_A$ and $1_A$ as the bottom and top elements (resp.) of $\Lt_A$.
-The \emph{abstract domain} $\DAV{\U}$ of $\U$ is the direct product of abstract domains, \ie $\DAV{\U} = \prod_{A \in \U} \DAV{A}$.
+The \emph{abstract domain} $\DAV{\U}$ of $\U$ is the direct product of abstract domains, i.e., $\DAV{\U} = \prod_{A \in \U} \DAV{A}$.
 Two attributes can have the same abstract domain.